Part I: Framework for handling misconduct

 Basic procedural requirements—Australian Public Service Commissioner’s Directions

-2.1.14 The Directions (Chapter 6) set out basic procedural requirements with which agency s15(3) procedures must comply.
+2.1.14 The Directions (Part 5) set out basic procedural requirements with which agency s15(3) procedures must comply.
 These basic procedural requirements are to the effect that:

-- A determination may not be made in relation to a suspected breach of the Code unless reasonable steps have been taken to inform the employee, or former employee, of the details of the suspected breach and, for employees, the sanctions that may be imposed (clause 6.3 of the Directions).
+- A determination may not be made in relation to a suspected breach of the Code unless reasonable steps have been taken to inform the employee, or former employee, of the details of the suspected breach and, for employees, the sanctions that may be imposed (section 43 of the Directions).

 - This includes providing the employee or former employee with information on any variation in the suspected breach.

-- The employee or former employee must be given a reasonable opportunity to make a statement in relation to the suspected breach (clause 6.3 of the Directions).
+- The employee or former employee must be given a reasonable opportunity to make a statement in relation to the suspected breach (section 43 of the Directions).

-- Reasonable steps must be taken to ensure that a person who determines whether there was a breach of the Code and a person who decides any sanction is, and appears to be, independent and unbiased (clause 6.5 of the Directions).
-More information on these roles is available in Part II, Sections 6 and 7 and checklists in the appendices 9 and 10 of this guide.
+- Reasonable steps must be taken to ensure that a person who determines whether there was a breach of the Code and a person who decides any sanction is, and appears to be, independent and unbiased (section 45 of the Directions).
+More information on these roles is available in Part II, Sections 5 and 6 and checklists in the appendices of this guide.

 - Care needs to be taken in selecting and appointing or delegating people to these roles to ensure that decisions are not later invalidated owing to an incorrect appointment.

-- The process for determining whether an APS employee, or former employee, has breached the Code must be carried out with as little formality and as much expedition as a proper consideration of the matter allows (clause 6.6 of the Directions).
+- The process for determining whether an APS employee, or former employee, has breached the Code must be carried out with as little formality and as much expedition as a proper consideration of the matter allows (section 46 of the Directions).

 Directions relating to movement between agencies